by Josef Spacek

 In its most characteristic constellation, one narrow tubule of the SER turns from the dendritic shaft into the neck of the spine to reach the head and branch into two or more stacked flat cisternae (Fig. 1).
 The larger synapse, the more cisternae.
 Among them, a dense material is present, called inner dense plates (Figs. 1, 2, 4).
 A fine filamentous material radiates from these plates to a vesicle-free punctum adherens-like nascent zone of the postsynaptic density (PSD) or occasionally, to the punctum adherens which binds an astrocyte process to the dendritic spine.
 We call this filamentous band an outer dense plate.

 Fig. 1: Dendritic spine (ds) containing the SA.
 From the inner dense plates localized between the stacked cisterns (yellow) a filamentous material (red) radiates into the nascent zone (dark) of the postsynaptic density (psd).
-The narrow tubule running through the neck of the spine (n) connects the cisterns with the smooth endoplasmic reticulum (ser) of the dendritic stem (st).
-An intimate apposition of the reticulum to a mitochondrion (m) is visible in the dendritic stem.
+The narrow tubule running through the neck of the spine (n) connects the cisterns with the smooth endoplasmic reticulum (ser) of the dendritic shaft (st).
+An intimate apposition of the reticulum to a mitochondrion (m) is visible in the dendritic shaft.

 Fig. 2: Transversally sectioned SA formed by six flat cisternae and five inner dense plates.

 Fig. 3: A diagram of a dendritic spine possesing the SA.
 SER – cisternae of the endoplasmic reticulum, PR- polyribosomes, IDP, ODP – inner and outer dense plates, A – actin, PA – punctum adherens-like nascent zone, PS – postsynaptic density, SV – synaptic vesicles